-Total facility level immunization costs in the sample varied broadly, between 565\$US and 112,548\$US, mean being 11,943 \$US and median 3,822 \$US.
+Total facility level immunization costs varied broadly, between 449\$US and 97,572\$US, mean being 10,532 \$US and median 3,372 \$US.
 Total cost obviously varied and was strongly correlated with the size and scale of a facility (measured by the total number of doses delivered at the facility in 2011).
 Figure 1 describes relationship between total facility level costs and facility scale on a facility level.
 Log transformed variables reveal strong positive linear correlation between these two (r=0.95).

 Figure 2 presents variability of these costs by facility type and shows that due to size of a facility and due to number of infants in a catchment population total facility level costs grow from Health Offices (HO that are the smallest) to Family Medicine Centres (FMC - that are the largest).
 Variability within facility types is not major with the exception of FMCs where total facility level costs vary within a broader range 28,335 - 112,548 \$US.
-There are also two exceptions within HOs and HCs namely facility No.12 and facility No.45 seem to have significantly higher costs when compared to their peers (see Figure 2 and for more details see Figure 18 on page 84).
+There are also two exceptions within HOs and HCs namely facility No.12 and facility No. 45 seem to have significantly higher costs when compared to their peers (see Figure 2 and for more details see Figure 14 on page 79).
 Both these facilities were found to be high performing ones delivering more doses annually and achieving high coverage rates.
 The figure also shows that most sampled facilities achieve highest DTP3 coverage rate, but due to number of underperforming ones the average DTP3 coverage in the sample was 94.8%.
 HCs and OFDs showed better performance 98.1-97.8% respectively and HOs have the poorest performance - 90.2% followed by FMCs - 92.7%.